Kingfisher

 The computer is controlled by the keyboard, drums, and other MIDI inputs and produces many different sounds including organs and bass.
 These are all mixed down to one XLR, and while they should be appropriately balanced, depending on your specific PA system we may need to adjust levels slightly during sound check, especially if you have a subwoofer.

-If any of this doesn't work for you (ex: you have hot spot monitors or you can only offer one monitor mix), please let us know.
+If any of this doesn't work for you (ex: you have little "hot spot" monitors or you can only offer one monitor mix), please let us know.
 We have extra equipment we can bring to supplement as needed.

 Overall, it looks something like this: